 She has to make sure she has had a change of heart before dropping something.
 It isn’t an instantaneous thing.
 It’s a process that takes awhile.
 And so is finding new interests.

 Madison is always evolving.
 She always has and always will.
 I like structure and constants.
 I’ve had to move out of my comfort zone and have had to adapt to her choice of changing and growing.
 I had to make sacrifices financially for myself to make opportunities available for her (since she is not old enough to work.)
 I have had to continuously research different opportunities and activities for her.
-I have had to put myself in her shoes to think of good fits to peruse.
+I have had to put myself in her shoes to think of good fits to pursue.
 And so far it’s been a great ride and continues to be.
 They are only young once and we only get one shot.

 A child may be good at something, like really good, but that doesn’t mean they will enjoy it for the long run and that is ok. ❤️💕 It’s actually more than ok.
 Keep seeking new opportunities to try all the time.
 Some will click and a tribe might be found in the process.
 Many times over with the different seasons of life.